 There are a few things not covered by landlord insurance Minnesota policies.
-When you have tenants renting your property, they must cover the contents of the house themselves via rental insurance, as landlord insurance MN doesn’t cover that.
+When you have tenants renting your property, they must cover the contents of the house themselves via rental insurance, as insurance for investment properties doesn’t cover that.
 This only is required for a landlord to cover if the house or apartment is provided to renters as a furnished home.

 Additional Coverage to Consider

 As your insurance agent can tell you, you could need more than just basic landlord insurance Minnesota for your properties.
 These could include legal fee coverage, loss of rent, rental business insurance, umbrella policy, worker’s compensation, and special coverage for things like floods or other natural disasters not covered in basic landlord insurance policies.